 A school nurse is available at the Main Campus.
 The nurse provides minor injury and illness care, assists in navigating various Human Services agencies, hosts various support groups, and provides health support.
 To request to meet with the school nurse, please visit the Welcome Desk on the 6th floor or ask a staff member.
-Note: The College of Health Sciences and Administration does not provide health services to students.
+Note: Health Science does not provide health services to students.